asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

 Consider a scenario where you are in charge of maintaining a highly active Slack workspace.
 You want an easy way to keep track of the popular messages across all the channels but doing this manually would be a difficult task.
 To simplify this process, you’re going to build a Slackbot called my-slack-bot that actively monitors reactions added to a message and determine its popularity by counting the reactions of the “heart” emoji.

-Here’s a visual representation of how your Slackbot should work.
+Here’s a visual representation of how my-slack-bot should work.

 ```mermaid
 sequenceDiagram